Natural Bridge, Queensland: Education

 There are no schools in Natural Bridge.
-The nearest primary school is Numinbah Valley State School in neighbouring Numinbah Valley to the north.
-The nearest secondary school is Nerang State High School in Nerang to the north-east.
+The nearest government primary school is Numinbah Valley State School in neighbouring Numinbah Valley to the north.
+The nearest government secondary school is Nerang State High School in Nerang to the north-east.

 Amenities

 The Police Citizens Youth Club operates the Bornhoffen camp as a community-based group accommodation centre.

 Attractions

 The Natural Bridge section of Springbrook National Park contains one of the largest glowworm colonies in Australia.
 In 2007, 280,000 people visited Natural Bridge.